refrefhq/refref/packages/widget/README.md

 ### Advanced: Pre-initialization Command Queue

 You can queue commands before the widget script loads.
 This is useful for setting config or initializing with user data as soon as possible.
-The `init` call is used to associate the widget with a specific project and participant, and optionally a token for authentication.
+The `init` call is used to associate the widget with a specific product and participant, and optionally a token for authentication.
 This enables personalized referral links and campaign tracking.

 ```html
 <script>